Palindromic k-Factorization in Pure Linear Time: Linear-Time Algorithm

+Thus, we perform each update in $O(1)$ time (amortized, due to the properties of dynamic arrays).
+For $j=1,2$, all chunks in $F_j$, except for the last one, have length $t$, so it is easy to find the argument for the ``extract a chunk'' operation in $O(1)$ time using $R_j$.
+We finally note that the total number of stored chunks is $O(n)$, each requiring $O(1)$ machine words. \end{proof}

-We analyze the remaining steps of Algorithm~EOPL one-by-one, omitting the $\append$ queries.
-The steps F1c, F1d require $O(1)$ time; the same is true for F2a by Lemma~\ref{l:left} and for F2b by Lemma~\ref{l:O1ttl} below.
+Let us prove time bounds for all steps of Algorithm~EOPL.
+All $\append$ queries require $O(n)$ time in total.
+By Lemma~\ref{l:left}, F2a requires $O(1)$ time; F2b is covered by Lemma~\ref{l:O1ttl} below.